-The offset of the wheel is where the center is positioned in the wheel.
-If a wheel has a 4" x 8" offset, this means that the center is positioned or measured 4" from the backside and 8" from the front side.
-This particular offset sets the wheels outward from the tractor frame.
-The 6" x 6" wheels are centered and not offset, which sets the wheels closer to the frame.
+The offset of a wheel is where the center section is positioned in the wheel.
+If a 12" diameter x 12" wide wheel has a 4" x 8" offset, this means that the center is positioned or measured 4" from the backside and 8" from the front side (where the valve stem is located on most wheels).
+This particular offset positions the wheels outward from the tractor frame.
+The 6" x 6" wheels are centered and not offset, which positions the wheels closer to the frame of the tractor.

 Using Aluminum Wheels On A Cub Cadet That's Equipped With External Brakes -

-The older 6" x 6" centered Douglas aluminum wheels will not clear external brakes.
-If you are a weight-conscience puller, use spacers that's 5/16" thickness made of either steel, aluminum or hard solid plastic to provide clearance for the external brakes and/or fenders.
+The drop-center section in the older 6" x 6" centered Douglas aluminum wheels will not clear external brakes on Cub Cadet garden tractors.
+If you are a weight-conscience puller, use wheel spacers that's 5/16" thickness made of either steel, aluminum or hard solid plastic to provide clearance for the external brakes and/or fenders.
 Drill holes in each spacer for the lug bolts and use longer (and hardened) bolts to mount the wheels.
-The new style Douglas wheels now have a larger center which allows their use on external disc brake Cub Cadet transaxles without the need for wheel spacers.
+But the new style Douglas wheels now have a larger diameter drop-center section which allows their use on external disc brake Cub Cadet transaxles without the need for wheel spacers.

-If you are worried about the excessive rotating mass weight of using STEEL spacers, the diameter of the spacers are so small, they won't effect the spinning weight which slow down tires.
-It's not like running large diameter wheel weights.
-If you make your own spacers, make sure they're trued up in a metal lathe.
-And use a Super Spacer or Indexing Fixture to accurately locate and bore the holes for the lug bolts/studs.
+If you are worried about the excessive rotating mass weight of using STEEL spacers, the diameter of the spacers are so small, they will not effect the spinning weight which slow down tires.
+It's not the same as running large diameter wheel weights.

-If you're using the older Douglas aluminum wheels with the deep drop-center, be leery about using inner tubes.
-It'll be best to run the tires tubeless with silicone tire sealant applied around the rims and tire beads because with tubes, the deep area in the wheel could stretch the rubber a little too much and blow out the tube.
-But if you're using the newer style wheels with a shallow drop-center, then it should be safe to run inner tubes.
+If you're using the older Douglas aluminum wheels with the deep drop-center section, be leery about using inner tubes.
+It'll be best to run the tires tubeless with silicone tire sealant applied around the rims and tire beads because with tubes, the deep drop-center in the wheel could stretch the rubber a little too much and cause the tube to blow out.
+But if you're using the newer style wheels with a larger drop-center, then it should be safe to run inner tubes.

 If you have a set of 5" wide wheels (measured on the inside lip of the rim), then 8" wide of rolled metal will need to be added in the wheels to make them 13" wide.
 To do this, you will need to...

-If inner tubes are going to be used (which is recommended), grind the bead of weld smooth.
-But if they're going to be tubeless, grind off the "high spots" in the weld so the tire bead won't get damaged when mounting the tire on the wheel.
+If inner tubes are going to be used (which is highly recommended for welded-together wheels), grind the bead of weld smooth.
+But if they're going to be tubeless, grind off the "high spots" in the weld so the bead of the tire won't get damaged when mounting the tire on the wheel.
 NOTE: It's best to use inner tubes with welded-together wheels.
-Because if it's not a superior welding job, air can seep out through the weld bead.
-And as with any tubeless tire, it's best to sand smooth the inner rims on the wheel, paint the inside for lasting protection and then apply silicone sealant or "bead sealant" on the inside of the rim to prevent air leakage.
+Because if it's not a superior welding job, air can seep out through the bead of weld.
+And as with any tubeless tire, it's best to sand smooth the inside rims of the wheel, paint the inside for lasting protection and then apply "tire bead sealant" or silicone sealant on the inside of the rims to prevent air leakage.
 If the tire slowly looses air over time, try some SLIME Flat Tire Repair.
 This stuff works great!

-DISCLAIMER: The below is the old fashioned and manual way to mount and dismount tires.
-It works great for steel wheels, but if you don't feel comfortable using a hammer next to expensive aluminum wheels, spend a few dollars and take them to a reputable automotive tire repair shop and have them mount the tires with a tire changing machine.
-And if the tires are mounted tubeless, have the tire tech person apply plenty of tire sealant on both the tire bead and wheel rim for a leakproof seal.
+DISCLAIMER: The below is how most older automotive service stations did it many years ago before the pneumatic tire changing machine was invented.
+It's the old-fashioned and manual way to mount and dismount tires.
+As long as you're careful, take your time, it still works great, especially with steel wheels.
+But if you don't feel comfortable using a hammer next to an expensive aluminum wheel, spend a few bucks and take them to a reputable automotive tire repair shop and have them mount or dismount the tires with a pneumatic tire changing machine.
+And if the tires are mounted tubeless, have the tire tech person apply plenty of tire mounting lubricant/sealant on both the tire beads and wheel rims for a leakproof seal.
+Otherwise, it may leak.

-When sharpening the tread on a pulling tire, sometimes the grinding disc will cut through the cords, creating a hole in the tread area of the tire.
+When sharpening the tread on a pulling tire, sometimes the grinding disc will cut through the cords of the tire, creating a hole in the tread area of the tire.
 When this happens, all hope for the [expensive] tire is not lost.
 Simply have a tire repair shop install a boot, which is a large, thick patch, over the cut place on the inside of the tire and then install an inner tube in the tire.
 The purpose of "boot" repair is to fix a tear in the tread.
-This is necessary to prevent the inner tube from poking through the hole once the tire is inflated.

 Webster's dictionary defines the word Rim as: